B–Mitzvah Curriculum Overview

 This session explores the implicit and explicit “deals” or agreements parents and preteens have made as members of a family.
 This session gives families an opportunity to think together about what each family member is responsible for, as well as what they need and deserve.
 Together, each family will make their own brit, or covenant.

-Jewish text: Torah, Mishnah
+Jewish texts: Torah, Mishnah

 B–Mitzvah: Why Am I Doing This?